feznyng/Routine/README.md

 - **Conditions**: Allows you to define special conditions on lists like needing to visit a location or scan an NFC tag/QR Code before unlocking your apps, allowing you to incentivize good habits like going to the gym.
 - **Local-First**: Routine can run entirely offline on your device.
 - **Flexible**: Supports both block and allow lists and multiple active lists at the same time.
+- **Strict**: Provides strict mode settings to add friction to modifying routines and can block common bypass strategies like the task manager or changes to settings.

 ## Development